 5,481 unique participants were served through the Social Impact Center's Housing, Behavioral Health, Employment and Training, Violence Prevention, and Foster Care services.

 My case manager was the best I have ever had and helped me gain many blessings!

 — Miranda, Social Impact Center Program Participant

 Health and wellness programs were more important than ever before in 2020 and harder to provide.
 We hit the ground running to make sure our members and the community had access to the care and support to stay healthy, prevent chronic disease, and help manage the effects of the pandemic on the body and mind.

 We launched virtual workout classes and healthy living programs, and adjusted our in-person programming to meet COVID-19 health and safety requirements.

 We expanded our virtual Chronic Disease Prevention programs to include community members to help more people take charge of their health goals.

-We incorporated a Whole Person Health model into all aspects of our programming to support a healthy mind, body, and spirit and begin to address the generational impacts the dueling pandemics will have on the healthy development of youth and young adults.
+We developed and started incorporating a Whole Person Health model into all aspects of our programming to support a healthy spirit, mind, and body.

 We served 4,691 people in our aquatics centers.
 Our pools remained open for critical water safety instruction, wellness, and lessons.